Regina T. Boyce

-Regina T. Boyce (born August 7, 1976) is an American politician who currently serves in the Maryland House of Delegates.
-Delegate Boyce is a Democrat who represents the 43rd Legislative District of the state of Maryland.
+Regina T. Boyce (born August 7, 1976) is an American politician who has served as a Democratic member of the Maryland House of Delegates, representing the 43rd district since 2019.

 Background

-Boyce was born on August 7, 1976, in Washington, DC.
-She graduated from the Woodlawn High School in Baltimore County, Maryland and later attended Catonsville Community College and Towson University, where she earned a B.S. degree in kinesiology and psychology in 1998, and the University of Baltimore, where she earned a M.P.A. degree in 2014.
+Boyce was born on August 7, 1976, in Washington, D.C.
+She is of Jamaican and Barbadian descent.
+Boyce graduated from the Woodlawn High School in Baltimore County, Maryland and later attended Catonsville Community College and Towson University, where she earned a B.S. degree in kinesiology and psychology in 1998, and the University of Baltimore, where she earned a M.P.A. degree in 2014.
 After graduating, she became the director of the Adult Learning Center for Strong City Baltimore.

 Boyce ran for the Maryland House of Delegates in 2018, her first run for elective office.
 During the primary election, she formed a slate with state Senator Joan Carter Conway and state Delegate Maggie McIntosh.

-In the Legislature
+In the legislature

 Boyce was sworn in as a member of the Maryland House of Delegates on January 9, 2019.
+She has been a member of the Environment and Transportation Committee since 2019, serving as its vice chair from 2023 to 2025.
+She has also served as a member of the Rules and Executive Nominations Committee since 2024.
+In August 2021, Boyce was appointed to a commission to study Maryland state parks and make recommendations on new parks in recreational deserts and upgrades to existing parks.
+In 2023, House Speaker Adrienne A. Jones announced Boyce as one of two chief deputy whips.

+Boyce is a member of the Maryland Legislative Latino Caucus, the Maryland Legislative Transit Caucus, and the Women Legislators of Maryland.
 In April 2019, Boyce resigned from the Legislative Black Caucus of Maryland ahead of the vote to protest comments made by Delegate Darryl Barnes, the caucus chair, that she found "unacceptable and infuriating".
-Barnes had cast doubt about whether African-American members of the House of Delegates would want to vote for "a white lesbian" – referring to Maggie McIntosh, who is openly gay – in the election to nominate a new Speaker of the Maryland House of Delegates.
+Barnes had cast doubt about whether African-American members of the House of Delegates would want to vote for "a white lesbian"–referring to Maggie McIntosh, who is openly gay–in the election to nominate a new Speaker of the Maryland House of Delegates.

-In August 2021, Boyce was appointed to a commission to study Maryland state parks and make recommendations on new parks in "recreational deserts" and upgrades to existing parks.

-In 2023, Speaker Adrienne Jones announced Boyce as one of two Chief Deputy Whips.